 Check out this cool behind the scenes video from the GEARS 5 shoot featuring Dave Bautista!

 Overall, we’re very grateful this opportunity came knocking on our door.
-We cannot wait to see Batista in GEARS 5!
+We cannot wait to see Bautista in GEARS 5!

 Do you have an upcoming project you’d like to discuss with our St. Petersburg Video Production Company?
 Contact us today to see how we can help.
 Find us on Facebook and make sure to subscribe to the Litewave Media blog to stay up to date on all of our St. Petersburg video production company’s news.